ethereum/homestead-guide/source/using-ethereum-the-basics/mining.rst

     ...
     }

-You can check your hashrate with `miner.hashrate <https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console#adminminerhashrate>`_, the result is in H/s (Hash operations per second).
+You can check your hashrate with `eth.hashrate the result is in H/s (Hash operations per second).

 .. code-block:: javascript

-    > miner.hashrate
+    > eth.hashrate
     712000

 After you successfully mined some blocks, you can check the ether balance of your etherbase account.
 Now assuming your etherbase is a local account: